 A. Yes we offer on farm pickup or ship via USPS.
 When you are placing your order you indicate on the checkout pickup or ship and can put any notes you would like to share.
 We don’t meet up or personally deliver.

 Do customers pay for shipping?

-A. Yes, internet orders automatically figure your shipping for you with online orders (we don’t control the USPS prices).
+A. Yes, internet orders automatically figure your shipping for you (we don’t control the USPS prices).
 The shipping charge covers postage to your Post Office, box, padding, heat, food and special grow gel for all live fowl orders.

 How far in advance should I book my order?